ayushudeep/MinimalDegreeGroupsofOrderp5/README.md

 * Saunders-mindeg.m: An implementation in Magma of the algorithm of Elias et al. (2010) developed by Neil Saunders.

+* Example*.m: code to realise the examples described in the paper.

 Here's an example of the use of the code.